 First of all, what kind of bird is the Narcissus flycatcher?

-The Narcissus flycatcher is a migratory bird that can be found throughout Japan.
-After spending the warm season in Japan breeding, it migrates to areas mainly in Southeast Asia to spend the winter.
-During the summer, it can only be seen in broadleaf forests, but during the spring and autumn migration seasons, it can also be seen in flat or low-lying areas such as gardens and parks.
+The Narcissus Flycatcheris a migratory bird found throughout Japan.
+After spending the warm season in Japan and breeding, it migrates to Southeast Asia and other areas to overwinter.
+During the summer, it can only be seen in broadleaf forests, but during the spring and autumn migration seasons, it can sometimes be seen in flat areas and lowlands such as gardens and parks.

 Its body length is 13 to 14 centimeters.
 It is classified as a member of the family Muscicapidae, subfamily Pycnonotidae, of the order Passeri, but is smaller than a sparrow.
 Male Narcissus flycatchers have a beautiful appearance with a clear contrast between their vibrant yellow and black.
 They are characterized by yellow eyebrow-like lines, a deep, almost orange color at the base of their throat, and white spots on their wings